 You can either start your elopement ceremony off by going straight into your wedding vows, or you can ease into it.
 Adding any personal touches like reciting poems, or any other form of readings would go great here.
 Acknowledging the past, present, and future and talking to your relationship would work well here also.
 You’re not reading your vows & promises to your partner just yet, you’re recognizing where your relationship has been, where it is right now, and where it’s going.
 Then head into reciting your wedding vows.
 Be prepared that this part of the elopement ceremony could get very emotional, especially if you’re writing your own wedding vows.
-If you’re needing help writing your own vows, check out this blog post.

 The exchange of rings during a wedding ceremony is a tradition that goes back thousands of years.
 It symbolizes the promises you are making to each other.
 Exchanging rings during an elopement ceremony can be quick without saying anything while putting rings on each other’s fingers, or you can recite a reading while exchanging rings.
 If you decide you want to recite a reading while exchanging rings but don’t know what to say, here are a few ideas:

 Ideas For What To Say While Exchanging Rings

 - You can put the wedding ring on your partner’s finger while finishing up your vows, and skip creating separate words for the ring exchange